 Who doesn’t love a castle?
 Many of the old Spanish towns still have castles at their center but the Almuñécar Castle is pretty impressive.
-It’s in great condition, still standing proudly at the highest point in the old town where is has been since Phoenician times.
-This is definitely a must see while you are here.
+It’s in great condition, still standing proudly at the highest point in the old town where it has been since Phoenician times.
+This is definitely a must-see while you are here.
 The kids will love it and the views from the top are amazing.

 3. The Roman Ruins

-The town was once famous all over the Mediterranean for the tasty fish sauce that was produced here, called Garum.
-It was considered a delicacy at the time and was shipped far and wide across the whole of the Roman Empire.
+The town was once famous all over the Mediterranean for a tasty fish sauce that was produced here, called Garum.
+It was considered a delicacy at the time and shipped far and wide across the whole of the Roman Empire.

-At the time, huge Aqueducts were constructed to bring water down from nearby mountains to aid in production.
-These among other ancient relics can still be seen today.
+Also at the time, huge Aqueducts were constructed to bring water down from nearby mountains to aid in production.
+These among other ancient relics can still be seen here today.

 - The Old Fish Salting Factory

-- The Roman Bridge - a part of the old roman highway that ran down the coast.
+- The Roman Bridge - A part of the old Roman highway that ran down the coast from Malaga.
 The Roman bridge is just outside of town along the N-340.

 4. The Almuñécar Old Town

-The Old Town in Almuñécar is authentically Spanish.
-Compared to a lot of villages you will find on the Costa del Sol, which in recent years have been inundated with foreigners and tourists, Almuñécar has been able to hold on to its special Spanish heritage.
-Walking through its narrow winding streets is like a trip back in time.
+The Old Town in Almuñécar is... authentically Spanish.
+Compared to many of the villages you find on the Costa del Sol, which in recent years have been inundated with foreigners and tourists, Almuñécar has been able to hold on to its special Spanish heritage.
+Walking through its winding narrow streets is like a trip back in time.

-One of the great things about Almuñécar is its proximity to so many other interesting places to visit.
-If you are in Andalucia for the first time you will definitely want to visit the cities of Granada and Malaga.
+One of the BEST things about Almuñécar is its proximity to SO many other interesting places.
+If you are in Andalucia for the first time, you will definitely want to visit the cities of Granada and Malaga.

-Almuñécar is located 45 minutes directly to the South of Granada and 45 minutes to the East of Malaga.
-You also have Nerja and Frigiliana within 15 minutes going west, and Almeria is under an hour going east.
+Almuñécar is located just 45-minutes south of Granada and 45-minutes east of Malaga.
+You also have Nerja, the famous Nerja Caves, and Frigiliana within 10-minutes going west.
+The city of Almeria is about one-hour going to the east.

-Almuñécar would be the perfect base for anything you would want to see on the eastern coastal part of Andalucia.
+Therefore, Almuñécar is THE perfect base for anything you would like to visit in eastern Andalucia.

 El Peñon del Santo

-Separating the two beautiful beaches of San Cristobal and Puerta del Mar is the historic natural landmark, El Peñon del Santo.
-It consists of one great rock and two smaller ones that jut out into the Mediterranean Sea right below the casco antiguo or old town.
+Separating the two beautiful beaches of Playa San Cristobal and Playa Puerta del Mar is the historic natural landmark, El Peñon del Santo.
+It consists of one great rock and two smaller ones that jut out into the Mediterranean Sea right below the Casco Antiguo or Old town.
 A giant cross was placed at the top in the early 1900's commemorating the defeat and expulsion of the Arabs in 1489.